Quality and Care Transformation

 • Behavioral Health: Assists practices to establish and sustain integrated behavioral health program which promotes universal screening and early recognition of behavioral health conditions and expands behavioral health access by providing appropriate services within primary care

-• Care Management: Provides centralized care management, care coordination, and navigation support to integrate the patient, primary care providers, specialty providers, and health plans to improve medical and behavioral health outcomes for patients with medical complexity
+• Care Management: Provides centralized care management, care coordination, and navigation support to integrate the patient, primary care providers, specialty providers, and health plans to improve medical and behavioral health outcomes for at risk patient populations such as patients with medical complexity and/or health related social needs.

 • Reducing Emergency Department Disparities: Reduces health disparities by ensuring patients have a follow-up appointment scheduled after being discharged from an emergency department suicide ideation, suicide attempt, or self-harm

-• Medical Home: Guides practices to improve medical home standards and achieve Patient-Centered Medical Home recognition, including supporting clinics to successfully integrate pediatric specific evidence-based clinical practice guidelines into their practices.
+• Medical Home: Guides and supports practices to implement, sustain and improve medical home standards and achieve Patient-Centered Medical Home recognition when feasible, including assisting clinics to successfully integrate pediatric specific evidence-based clinical practice guidelines into their practices.

 • Antibiotic Stewardship: Promotes appropriate use of antimicrobials, improves patient outcomes, and reduces microbial resistance by providing clinical algorithms, antibiotic usage data, quality improvement projects, and latest research